Dodge Charger Insurance Rates

 Dodge Charger insurance cost comparison chart

-If you have a few violations or you were responsible for an accident, you could be paying at least $1,900 to $2,700 additional annually, depending on your age.
-Dodge Charger insurance for high-risk drivers can cost anywhere from 44% to 130% more than a normal policy.
+If you have some driving violations or you caused an accident, you are likely paying at least $1,900 to $2,700 extra each year, depending on your age.
+Insurance for high-risk drivers can be from 44% to 130% more than the average rate.
 View High Risk Driver Rates

 Dodge Charger Insurance Rates by State